Get to Know Kelly, Relational Therapist at Formation Therapies

 My morning routine usually includes all or most of these:

-breakfast chili (with at least 5 different beans and lentils, because early protein means not yawning if I talk with you at 3pm!)
+breakfast chili (because early in the day protein means not yawning if I talk with you at 3pm!)

-a dance party (lots of Bad Bunny since the Super Bowl!)
+a dance party (lots of Bad Bunny since the 2026 Super Bowl show!)

 journalling (mostly in the form of morning pages)

-15ish minutes of meditation (usually in legs-up-the-wall pose!) (& thank you to the great folks at the Insight Timer app!)
+15ish minutes of meditation (usually in legs-up-the-wall pose!) (with thanks to the great folks at the Insight Timer app!)

 Gratitude

-I have a gratitude practice with my friend Jill, who was renamed Jilly during our days working together at a local charity.
-It’s been over 20 years since then, but we stayed in touch and now send each other regular ‘gratitude for today’ emails.
-We share our grateful observations like: really good hot buttered toast at breakfast, my daughter’s smile in the candlelight, how we're navigating suffering, creative project victories, or what we’re learning in therapy.
+I have a gratitude practice with my friend Jill, forever renamed Jilly over 20 years ago, while we worked together at a local charity. our lives stayed connected, and now we send each other regular ‘gratitude for today’ emails.
+We share grateful observations like: really good hot buttered toast at breakfast, my daughter’s smile in the candlelight, how we're navigating grief, creative project victories, or what we’re learning in therapy.

 Savouring Food & Company